In the Department of Banking, Consumer Credit Division this class is accountable for administering the programs and operations of the division.

 evaluate effect of trends and policies in granting of credit on economy of the state;

 Ten (10) years of experience involving technical work in the management or examination of grantors of consumer credit, consumer collection agencies, debt adjusters and /or consumer credit trade organizations, including experience in Truth in Lending compliance.

-Two (2) years of the General Experience must have been in a working lead capacity over professional staff at or above the level of Principal Fianacial Examiner.
+Two (2) years of the General Experience must have been in a working lead capacity over professional staff at the level of a Principal Financial Examiner.